 - It’s easy enough if you know SQL.
 If you don’t, learn it.
 No growth hacker is worth their salt without it.
 With knowledge of SQL, you can easily create visuals using Excel or Periscope.
 In fact, if you want to reach any sort of intermediate GH level, I highly recommend that everyone get Periscope.
 No, I’m not a paid advertiser (although like any good marketer, I will be flirting shamelessly with them on Twitter to get this shared), but Periscope is the most powerful platform for any GH.

 - You never know what ad hoc cohort analyses you’ll need to run.
-At Fling, we learned that users who followed more than 10 people in the first 24 hours were more sticky than your average Snapchat user.
+When I led growth at Fling, we learned that users who followed more than 10 people in the first 24 hours were more sticky than your average Snapchat user.
 It would take ages to do this with out-of-the-box solutions.

 Your First Cohort Analysis: A User’s First Week Experience